wemake-services/wemake-django-template/{{cookiecutter.project_name}}/docs/pages/template/upgrading-template.rst

 Each time we create a new version, we also provide a migration guide.
 What is a migration guide?
-It is something you have to do to you project other than just copy-pasting diffs from new versions.
+It is something you have to do to your project other than just copy-pasting diffs from new versions.

 Goodbye, pipenv!